If you want to be successful in business, you certainly need to have a proper understanding of data and data analytics.

 What advice would give to any students who are aspiring data scientists?

-I recommend everyone to try the free Introduction to R course.
-It's a great and fun way to get to know R. I promise you won't be disappointed, and chances are, you’ll get hooked!
+I recommend everyone try the free Introduction to R course.
+It's a great and fun way to get to know R. I promise you won't be disappointed, and chances are, you'll get hooked!
 When learning with DataCamp, take your time and don't get frustrated.
-If you get stuck, you can always use the R documentation to get help.
+If you get stuck, you can always use R Documentation to get help.
 But if you already know a programming language, learning R will be really easy.

 What do you think the role of R and Python will be in the analytics industry?
 Will they replace technologies like VBA, or do you think these will co-exist?

 From my perspective, I think they will coexist.
-VBA certainly has some features that would be very complicated to do in R. I think the strength of VBA is that you can use it with the WYSIWYG MS Office suite.
+VBA certainly has some features that would be very complicated to do in R. I think the strength of VBA is that you can use it with the WYSIWYG Microsoft Office suite.
 It's easy to create some templates in Word or Excel and beef them up with VBA scripts—maybe not from an analytics perspective, but from a data gathering or user interface perspective.

 Do you think it will be an essential skill for business consultants to know how to handle their own or clients' data using these open-source technologies?